 Currently, the general RDA (Recommended Daily Allowance) for iodine is:

 Keep in mind, these numbers can vary depending on age and health conditions.
-In addition, there are some holistic health experts, like Dr. David Brownstein, that believe these levels are largely inadequate and should be much higher.
+In addition, there are some practitioners of holistic medicine, like Dr. David Brownstein, that believe these levels are largely inadequate and should be much higher.
 In his book "Iodine: Why You Need It, Why You Can’t Live Without It" he discusses more about why "more" iodine might be better in today’s modern world.

-One potential issue with using seaweeds like bladderwrack as a supplement is that iodine quantity may vary considerably from product to product and, if the brand doesn't specify exactly mcg of iodine per serving, then you have no way of knowing how much you are taking.
+One potential issue with using seaweeds like bladderwrack as a supplement is that iodine quantity may vary considerably from product to product and, if the brand doesn't specify exactly micrograms (mcg) of iodine per serving, then you have no way of knowing how much you are taking.

 The National Institutes of Health (NIH) references seaweeds to be one of the best food sources of iodine, but also mentions they are "highly variable" in their content. (*)

 If you're simply wanting to nutritionally fortify the diet, bladderwrack seaweed or supplements might be a viable option to consider.
-Yet, for those with thyroid issues, iodine in the form of pharmaceutical dose preparations might be more suitable.
+Yet, for those with thyroid issues, a quality liquid iodine preparation might be more suitable.

 Bladderwrack supplementation, in our opinion, should be used as a preventative approach for general thyroid health and maintenance.
 If you are concerned about iodine deficiency, it is important to seek the advice of an endocrinologist or qualified health professional and get further testing before attempting self-treatment.

-This may involve blood testing beyond the standard TSH test to determine your current thyroid hormone profile and/or an evaluation of other specific factors related to reduced iodine uptake and conversion.
+This may involve blood testing beyond the standard TSH test to determine your current thyroid hormone profile and/or evaluate other specific factors related to reduced iodine uptake and conversion.

 While conditions like hypothyroidism or an underactive thyroid might improve by consuming dietary bladderwrack, if you've been diagnosed with a thyroid disorder it is important that iodine supplementation be conducted under the supervision of a medical physician.